-Iran closes airspace to most flights amid threat of US attack: Monitors
+Iran reopens airspace after closure to most flights amid US attack threats

 Airspace restrictions come amid fears that US President Donald Trump could attack Iran.

-Iran has temporarily closed its airspace to most flights amid attack threats by United States President Donald Trump, the US aviation authority said.
+Iran temporarily closed its airspace to most flights amid attack threats by United States President Donald Trump, according to the US aviation authority.

 Most flights were prohibited from Iranian airspace between 1:45am and 4:00am local time (22:15 to 00:30 GMT) and again from 4:44 am to 7am (01:14 to 03:30 GMT) on Thursday, according to the notices posted by the US Federal Aviation Administration (FAA).